jianhuabi/dcos-k8s-handons/docs/k8s-leader-election.md

 # Deep dive into Kubernetes Simple Leader Election

-I always think Kubernetes Controller Manager or Scheduler components are leveraging etcd to perform leader election ever since the I learn these component should have leader in HA mode.
-But recently, when I tried to review Kubernetes Controller Manager **config.yaml**  I suddenly noticed there is actualy no command flag for adding **ectd connectstring**.
+I always think Kubernetes Controller Manager or Scheduler components are leveraging **etcd** to perform leader election ever since the I learnt these components should have their leader in HA mode.
+But recently, when I tried to review Kubernetes Controller Manager
+**config.yaml**  I suddenly noticed there is actualy no such command flag for adding **ectd connectstring**.

-I decided to ask Google for any information around mechanism of K8s control plane component leader election.
-There are good stuff online such as [Simple leader election with Kubernetes and Docker](https://kubernetes.io/blog/2016/01/simple-leader-election-with-kubernetes/) but the leader election mechanism kubernetes performs is confusing.
+I decided to ask Google for any information around mechanism of K8s control plane components leader election.
+There are good stuffs online such as [Simple leader election with Kubernetes and Docker](https://kubernetes.io/blog/2016/01/simple-leader-election-with-kubernetes/) but the leader election mechanism that kubernetes performs is confusing.
 Following statements were what I copied from the formentioned blog.

 ```